 Structure gives baitfish, shrimp, and crabs places to hide, and thus attracts game fish as well.
 Sometimes structure is easy to see from a boat or kayak, including grassy points, jetties, and exposed shell reefs.
 Sometimes it can only be detected by wading or using a depth finder.

 Finding baitfish activity near grassy points and along shorelines with flooded grass is a good indication that redfish and flounder will be in the area.
 Redfish and flounder often feed in shallow grassy areas.

-Shell reefs are another type of structure that hold a lot of baitfish and attract game fish as well.
+Shell reefs are another type of structure that holds a lot of baitfish and attracts game fish as well.
 Fishing the points during tidal movement and the windy side of mid-bay reefs are effective tactics.
-Stealth plays an important part of reef fishing.
+Stealth plays an important part in reef fishing.
 Wading as quietly as possible and not anchoring directly on the reef will help you catch more fish.

-Jetties offer easy access to fish holding structure.
-They (along with reefs) are pyramid shaped, and they extend out from the top.
-The gulf side of jetties is normally more productive during an incoming tide and the bay/intracoastal side of jetties is better on an outgoing tide.
+Jetties offer easy access to the fish-holding structures.
+They (along with reefs) are pyramid-shaped, and they extend out from the top.
+The gulf side of jetties is normally more productive during an incoming tide and the bay/Intracoastal side of jetties is better on an outgoing tide.

 On The Water Clues: Conclusions

 I hope you’re noticing that finding fish is about being prepared with a certain amount of knowledge and then being focused, alert, and stealthy when you’re out on the water.